Image by Gerd Altmann

 The Universe is a Great Connection-Maker

 I am always amused and thrilled when I see the Universe doing its "connections" between people or events.
-Some call it coincidence, but I see it as much more.
-It's definitely being at the right place at the right time, but even more than that, it's being receptive to seeing the connection or to making the connections oneself or just trusting that a connection is there.
+Some call it coincidence, but I see it as much more than that.
+It's definitely being at the right place at the right time, but even more than that, it's being receptive to seeing the connections, or to making the connection oneself, or just trusting that a connection is there.

-So, to share my favorite affirmation/mantra these days: I don't know what's going to happen, but I know it's going to be GREAT.
+So, to share my favorite affirmation/mantra these days: I don't know what's going to happen, but I trust it's going to be GREAT.

-Making Miracles -- Creating New Realities for Your Life and Our World
+(previously released as: Making Miracles -- Creating New Realities for Your Life and Our World)

 by Lynn Woodland.